Updated: June 14, 2018

 Timeline and R22 phase out progress in 2018

-In 2003, the phase out of R22 production and imports began.
+In 2003, the phase out of R22 production and imports launched.
 By the start of 2010 the production and import of R22 decreased.
 However, servicing current, existing equipment is still permitted as long as there is an available supply of R22.
 To ensure the public’s compliance with the new law, all sales of R22 must be acquired by a certified technician.
 R22 production and import will be continually reduced by law until 2020, when all production and import will be forbidden.
-Only recycled R22 refrigerant will be available to service existing air conditioners after 2020.
+Only recycled R22 refrigerant will be obtainable to service existing air conditioners after 2020.

 The graph above shows the EPA’s consumption allowance of R22 by percentage.
 The limits on R22 consumption were implemented in 2010 and follow a declining trend until 2020.

 If you are starting to think this is a great topic for an economics professor regarding supply and demand, then you are right.
 As you can imagine, older air conditioners may have more leaks and need repairs.
 Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
 Prices have only risen due to scarcity.

 Don’t forget that in order to buy R22, you’ll need to be an EPA-certified technician.
 So, the typical homeowner isn’t able to purchase a cylinder themselves.
 In addition, there are some stern regulations now on how refrigerant is reclaimed and recycled, which increases expenses.
 This expense is passed on to the homeowner as companies have to cover the increased overhead related to R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.

 The cost of R22 is dramatically increasing because of the declining supply, and new refrigerant will no longer be available for use at all after 2020, excluding recycled quantities.